sourav15102/MyLearning/Cloud/AWS/Udemy/Intro.md

 - user based: IAM policy
 - resource-based: Bucket policy, Obj ACL, bucket ACL, (Access control list)

-> even if we hav public access on bucket policy, public access is blocked on account level
+> even if we have public access on bucket policy, public access is blocked on account level

 Replication: Must enable versioning since it is regional, we need replication: